Plentk/F24_ShareCircle_Flask/README.md

 ## Introduction

+A Flask Implementation of ShareCircle by Plentk, an application allowing users to post surplus items no longer needed to a dashboard, where others may claim, made during a team hackathon hosted by BuildingBloCS December Conference 2025 focusing on web development from 11 to 12 December 2025

 ShareCircle is an application that allows users to post surplus food, clothes, or resources they no longer need to a dashboard.
 Others nearby can then claim them — creating a mini Craigslist for survival needs.
 This will help reduce waste, fight poverty, and strengthen local community support networks by making sharing easier, faster, and more transparent.

 ## Technical Description